 6.1 On December 01, 2023, the Commission received a written application under Section 20 and 24 of the Act from M/s.
 Universal Brushwares (Pvt.)
 Limited, Karachi (the "Applicant").
-The Applicant is engaged in manufacturing and sales of Paint Brush Filaments.
-The Applicant has alleged that Paint Brush Filaments, imported under PCT Nos.
-5404.1900, 5404.9000 and 5406.0000, originating in and/or exported from the People's Republic of China ("China") are being dumped into Pakistan.
-According to the Applicant, the dumped import of Paint Brush Filaments from China has caused material retardation of the establishment of the Pakistan's domestic industry producing Paint Brush Filaments.
+The Applicant is engaged in manufacturing and sales of Paint Brush Filament.
+The Applicant has alleged that Paint Brush Filament classified under PCT Codes 5404.1900, 5404.9000 and 5406.000 originating in and/or imported from People's Republic of China ("China") are being dumped into Pakistan.
+According to the Applicant, the dumped import of Paint Brush Filament from China has caused and is causing material retardation to the establishment of the Pakistan's domestic industry producing Paint Brush Filament.